Syllabus – Fall 2021

 You will find the links for remote recitation under Recitations on the course Canvas home page.

 Assignments involve programming and written work.
 The due dates are strictly followed by the course staff.
-All assignments are due at 11:00PM and no late assignments are accepted.
+All assignments are due at 11:00PM, no exceptions.

 Written assignments are to be submitted via Gradescope, and programming assignments via AutoLab.
 No assignments will be accepted via e-mail.